Share

 What does the bible say about giving to the poor?
-Read this chapter from Your Finances God’s Way to learn about the scriptures on taking care of the poor.
+Read or listen to this material from Your Finances God’s Way to learn about the scriptures on taking care of the poor.

-When I was growing up, I became friends with a boy my age who lived in a trailer park.
+Growing up, I became friends with a boy my age who lived in a trailer park.
 As we got to know each other, I noticed his parents were always home.
-I thought dads woke up and, on most days, went to work.
+I thought dads woke up and, most days, went to work.
 Then they came home in the evening.
-That’s what my dad did, as well as the other dads I knew.
-I projected that expectation on my friend’s father and was surprised when this wasn’t the case.
+That’s what my dad and the other dads I knew did.
+I projected that expectation on my friend’s father and was surprised when this wasn’t true.

-One time he invited me into his parents’ little trailer, and they were playing Nintendo.
-When we left, he told me, “That’s what my parents do.”
-Along with eating and sleeping, that seemed to be about all they did.
+Once, he invited me into his parents’ little trailer, where they played Nintendo.
+When we left, he said, “That’s what my parents do.”
+That seemed to be about all they did, along with eating and sleeping.
 I never even saw them go outside.
 Because this was before I knew what welfare was, I wondered how they had money for living expenses.

-There has been much debate about our responsibility to the unemployed, uninsured, and uneducated in our society.
-Many of the people affected by economic downturns or other unfortunate circumstances desire to work but can’t find employment.
+There has been much debate about our society’s responsibility to the unemployed, uninsured, and uneducated.
+Many people affected by economic downturns or other unfortunate circumstances desire to work but can’t find employment.
 On the other side of the spectrum are those who have become generational welfare recipients, preferring to remain on the government dole.
-How should we as Christians respond to these scenarios?
+How should we, as Christians, respond to these scenarios?

-A Better Approach to Giving to the Poor
+A Better Approach When Giving to the Poor

-- It provided for the poor by encouraging those who were capable of being productive to also be generous.
-This stands in contrast to the redistribution of wealth that our nation promotes by taking from those with more to give to those with less.
+1. It provided for the poor by encouraging those capable of being productive to be generous.
+This stands in contrast to the redistribution of wealth that our nation promotes, taking from those with more to give to those with less.

-- It required effort from the poor.
-God did not tell farmers to harvest everything and then give to the poor.
-Instead, He told farmers to leave enough for the poor to gather it themselves.
-Work gives people a sense of purpose, productivity, and dignity, which is why involving the needy in the process was to their benefit.
+2. It required effort from the poor.
+God did not tell farmers to harvest everything and give it to the poor.
+Instead, He told farmers to leave enough for the poor to gather.
+Work gives people a sense of purpose, productivity, and dignity, which is why involving the needy in the process benefits them.

-Because we aren’t in the Old Testament under God’s welfare system, knowing who to give to requires balance and wisdom.
-As true as it is that giving is part of being a good steward, it is equally true that knowing when not to give is also part of being a good steward.
+Knowing who to give to requires balance and wisdom because we aren’t in the Old Testament under God’s welfare system.
+As true as giving is part of being a good steward, it is equally true that knowing when not to give is also part of being a good steward.

 A Command Versus Suggestion

-Scripture provides us with guidelines on when to give and when not to give.
-The instruction we need is in 2 Thessalonians 3:6-15, so we will consider this passage carefully.
+Scripture provides guidelines on when to give and when not to give.
+We need the instruction in 2 Thessalonians 3:6-15, so we will consider this passage carefully.
 In verse 6, Paul wrote, “We command you, brothers, in the name of our Lord Jesus Christ, that you keep away from any brother who is walking in idleness and not in accord with the tradition that you received from us.”

 If soldiers do not obey orders, the result is disorder.
 Unfortunately, some of the Thessalonians were “idle” or in “idleness” (verses 7 and 11).
-The Greek word is ataktos, and it means “out of ranks, often so of soldiers.”
-The same Greek word is in 1 Thessalonians 5:14 where it’s translated as “insubordinate.”
-We are commanded to keep away from these people, as well as those not following “the tradition,” which refers to part of Paul’s previous letter: “Make it your ambition to lead a quiet life, to mind your own business, and to work with your own hands, as we commanded you” (1 Thessalonians 4:11).1
+The Greek word is ataktos, meaning “out of ranks, often so of soldiers.”
+The same Greek word is in 1 Thessalonians 5:14, translated as “insubordinate.”
+We are commanded to keep away from these people, as well as those not following “the tradition,” which refers to part of Paul’s previous letter: “Aspire to lead a quiet life, to mind your own business, and to work with your own hands, as we commanded you” (1 Thessalonians 4:11).1

 Here’s the point that we must consider: If we should keep away from people who call themselves Christians but are idle or lazy, it is hard to imagine that God would expect us to give them money.